callmeonlyashu/design-patterns-with-python3/README.md

 The Adapter pattern converts the interface of the class into the another interface which client expects.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+### Template Pattern

+Template method defined the skeleton of an algorithm in a method, deffering some steps to subclasses.
+Template method lets subclasses redefine certain steps of an algorithms without changing the algorithm's structure.